- Send a message

 For a long time, the region was mainly accessible via domestic flight with a very small plane.
 The plane landed on a tiny unpaved airstrip.

 One of the highlights of this trek, would be your stay in the village of Mazfal.
 Here, you can really feel what life in Dolpa is like, as we will be the guests in the home of locals.
+The Tibetan-style houses are closely packed together, often stacked atop another up the hill and share common roofs.

+People, including young children, climb from one level to another via the carved log ladders outside the houses.
 The villagers mostly live off their land and cattle.
-When we explore the villages and surrounding fields, we are probably accompanied by curious children.
+When you explore the villages and surrounding fields, you will probably be accompanied by curious children.

 If you are looking to discover a whole other world inside Nepal, this is where you want to go.